Karin shares her story.

-Unfortunately, there is no cure for HG and nobody knows exactly why some women suffer from it although in recent years, research shows there may be a genetic link.
-There is still a lot more research needed, but at least that is a small step closer to understanding why some women get HG.
+Unfortunately, there is no cure for HG and up until recently there was very limited knowledge as to why some women suffer from it.
+New evidence conducted by various researchers including Dr Marlena Fejzo from the HER Foundation was published in December 2023 and points to a genetic link and you can read about it by clicking HERE.
+More research is needed, but at least that is a significant step closer to understanding why some women get HG.

 What makes HG even more complicated is that for women who are pregnant for the first time it is very hard to know what is normal, and when is it not normal anymore as you don’t really have anything to compare it with.

 A HG sufferer may well end up in hospital on an IV-drip, and often have to go on medication or even a cocktail of several drugs during part of or during the whole pregnancy.

 The important thing to remember is that HG is NOT normal morning sickness and for many women nothing works other than medication.
 Some have been helped by acupuncture, some feel a bit of relief with motion sickness pressure point wrist bands, but many women are simply too ill to be able to even leave the house (I was one of those women).
 HG often runs in families (but sometimes it skips a generation as in my case).

 Below are some links relating to HG that I found very helpful.